frontendlane/prioritizer/README.md

         - formatting .ts should place a space between 'constructor('
     - no unused exports
 - optimize tsconfig.json
+    - minify js, remove comments
 - add tool that increments package.json version on each commit or create a git commit hook that checks if it was changed

 ## features
+- input for adding new priority should be transform: scale(1.2); when :focus
 - disable crement buttons if they can't complete
 - higher priority has greater font size for print
 - 2 seconds after last change, check if sort order would be different and if so offer to re-order